Music of Russia: 21st century: modern Russian music

 2010s saw the rise of popularity of Russian hip hop, especially rap battles on the internet by artists like Oxxxymiron and Gnoyny, among others.

 Ethnic roots music

-Russia today is a multi-ethnic state with over 100 ethnicities living under one flag.
+Russia today is a multi-ethnic state with over 100 ethnicities.
 Some of these ethnic groups has their own indigenous folk, sacred and in some cases art music, which can loosely be categorized together under the guise of ethnic roots music, or folk music.
 This category can further be broken down into folkloric (modern adaptations of folk material, and authentic presentations of ethnic music).

 Adygea

 In recent years, Adygea has seen the formation of a number of new musical institutions.
 These include two orchestras, one of which (Russkaya Udal) uses folk instruments, and a chamber music theater.

 Adygea's national anthem was written by Iskhak Shumafovich Mashbash with music by Umar Khatsitsovich Tkhabisimov.

 Altay

 Altay is a Central Asian region, known for traditional epics and a number of folk instruments.